Social Media and the Modern Workplace: Tips for Managers and Employees

 This can include sharing pictures of a newly redone office space, sharing updates about an event or new product you’re genuinely excited about, etc. This does not mean selling.
 Don’t try to push your product or service on your personal social profiles, and make it clear that your employees aren’t expected to, either.

 Make it Constructive

-Social media has a lot of constructive potential.
-First and foremost, it’s a great communication tool, and one your employees are likely already familiar with.
+Social media has a lot of constructive potentials.
+First and foremost, it’s a great communication tool, and one of your employees are likely already familiar with.
 More and more, social media is becoming integrated into the workplace — FingerCheck offers an option to clock in via Twitter.